 So instead of forwarding that one relatable meme to your recruitment buddy’s, next time think of reaching out and bonding with your hiring manager instead!

 HAPPY (collaborative) HIRING!

-In this interactive webinar, Marie van Kerckhoven, Head of Talent Acquisition at Galapagos, tells you all about how she and her team successfully includes the hiring managers into talent acquisition processes on a daily basis.
+In this interactive webinar, Marie van Kerckhoven, Head of Talent Acquisition at Galapagos, explained how she and her team successfully include the hiring managers into talent acquisition processes on a daily basis.

 A candidate led market requires a new hiring mindset.